AlexArcPy/registrant/readme.md

 * All columns are sortable (ASC | DESC) with the option to choose a number of entries to show for every data table and use paging.
 Every section also has the Search panel for text search within the section (e.g., search for the field name in a particular feature class) that will filter out table rows with no matches.

 * It is possible to select rows in the data tables (with highlight).
 Operating system keys such as `Ctrl`/`Shift` can be used for selecting multiple rows.
 More about [selecting rows in data tables](https://datatables.net/extensions/select/examples/initialisation/blurable.html).

 * It is possible to re-order columns in the data tables by dragging them and dropping in the needed place.
 More about [re-ordering columns in data tables](https://datatables.net/extensions/colreorder/examples/initialisation/simple.html).

+* It is possible to enable toggle word break in the data tables cells which can be handy for cells with long words (the checkbox is found in the upper-left corner of the left panel).

 * All feature classes have a single default subtype defined for them, so to save the space the information about subtypes will be reported only when there are at least two subtypes (which means at least one subtype has been added by the user).